yawankoma/SharePoint-Online-Administration-Lab/README.md

-# SharePoint Online Administration Lab — SKO Corporation
+# SharePoint Online Administration Lab - SKO Corporation

 ## Overview

 SKO Corporation is a fictional 120-person organisation used as the basis for this home lab.
-Prior to this project, staff had no central intranet — files were shared over email, there was no company-wide communication platform, and the IT team had no dedicated collaboration space.
+Prior to this project, staff had no central intranet files were shared over email, there was no company wide communication platform, and the IT team had no dedicated collaboration space.

 As the IT Administrator for SKO Corporation, I was tasked with designing and deploying a full SharePoint Online environment from scratch using the existing Microsoft 365 tenant (`sko12.onmicrosoft.com`).
 The environment was built across three layers: a hub site serving as the company intranet, a private team site for the IT department, and a public communication site for all staff.